Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 $800,000 $40,000 $80,000 $120,000 $160,000

-This means earthquake insurance is designed primarily to protect you from catastrophic losses — not minor cracks or cosmetic damage.
+This means earthquake insurance is designed primarily to protect you from catastrophic losses, not minor cracks or cosmetic damage.
 If your $500,000 home suffers $35,000 in quake damage and your deductible is 10% ($50,000), you receive nothing from your insurer.

 Know Your Deductible Before You Buy

 A 15% deductible on a $600,000 home means you pay the first $90,000 out of pocket before your insurer pays anything.
-Always choose a deductible level that aligns with what you can realistically afford in an emergency.
-In California, homes valued over $1M or pre-1980 homes without seismic retrofits may be required to start at a 15% minimum deductible.
+In California, homes valued over $1 million, or pre-1980 homes on raised foundations without a verified seismic retrofit, are limited to a 15% minimum deductible by state law.

 Lower deductibles (like 5%) come with higher annual premiums but significantly reduce your out-of-pocket exposure after a major event.
 Higher deductibles reduce your premiums but shift enormous financial risk back to you.